Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_windows/SetupOSRequirementsWindows.rst

 Install PostgresSQL
 -------------------

-Peek requires PostGreSQL as it's persistent, relational data store.
+Peek requires PostgreSQL as it's persistent, relational data store.

 :Download: `<https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows>`_
 :From: `<https://www.postgresql.org>`_

-.. note:: Ensure you download the 64bit version or PostGreSQL
+.. note:: Ensure you download the 64bit version or PostgreSQL
             or the Peek windows service dependencies
             will not recognise it ("postgresql-10" vs "postgresql-x64-10")